 The water hardness calculator is the tool you need to estimate the amount of dissolved minerals present in your tap water supply.
-Minerals like calcium (Ca2+) and magnesium (Mg2+) are often present in your regular water supply.
-They often have health benefits, however, they can also cause issues like scaling in pipes, boilers, and heaters clogging and/or reducing the efficiency of the apparatus.
+Minerals like calcium and magnesium are often present in your regular water supply.
+They often have health benefits.
+However, they can also cause issues like scaling in pipes, boilers, and heaters clogging, and/or reducing the efficiency of the apparatus.
 Read on to understand how to calculate the hardness of the water.

-It is important to remember that the water hardness is different from hardness of a metallic surface.
+It is important to remember that the water hardness is different from the hardness of a metallic surface (Brinell hardness number calculator).

 What is water hardness?

 Water hardness is the parameter used to measure the dissolved minerals like calcium and magnesium in water.
 Based on the value of water hardness, water is classified as hard or soft.
 Hard water is common in the areas where gypsum, limestone, and chalk are found in the ground.
 The hardness of water is measured in the units

 mmol/L (millimoles per liter).
 The formula to calculate the hardness of water (in

 Mg are amounts of calcium and magnesium in